kubeadapt/kubeadapt-helm/CODE_OF_CONDUCT.md

 ## Overview

-This Code of Conduct outlines our expectations for participants within the KubeAdapt Helm chart community, as well as steps to report unacceptable behavior.
+This Code of Conduct outlines our expectations for participants within the Kubeadapt Helm chart community, as well as steps to report unacceptable behavior.
 We are committed to providing a welcoming and inspiring environment for all users and contributors, while recognizing this is a Helm chart for a commercial product.

 ## Our Standards